Work starts on new 234-home estate for Milton Keynes

-Work starts on new 234-home estate for Milton Keynes as part of controversial development
+Work starts on first phase of properties on new 234-home estate in Milton Keynes

-The Salden Place West development is part of Salden Chase, a development which was given outline planning permission in 2021.
+The Salden Place West development is part of Salden Place, a development which was given outline planning permission in 2021, under the name of Salden Chase.

-Taylor Wimpey, which is handling the development, has renamed the site as Salden Park in 2023.
+Taylor Wimpey, which is handling the development, renamed the site from Salden Park to Salden Place in 2024.

 Taylor Wimpey told this newspaper in 2023 that the first phase of the development would consist of 526 new homes.